-- Most infrared remote controls are "one-way” — that is, they only send signals to the equipment and cannot receive information back from them.
+- Most infrared remote controls are "one-way" -- that is, they only send signals to the equipment and cannot receive information back from them.

 - Infrared signals cannot travel through walls or other opaque objects.
 Often this limitation is referred to as the "line of sight" problem: your equipment must have an unobstructed view of the remote control in order for the system to work.
 (RedEye mini customers will still need to use “line of sight” to control their devices)

-- Infrared signals have relatively poor range — usually between 25 and 50 feet (7.5 to 15 meters).
+- Infrared signals have relatively poor range -- usually between 25 and 50 feet (7.5 to 15 meters).
 In addition, sunlight contains large amounts of infrared light can degrade the effective range of an infrared remote.

-- Infrared signals are "low bandwidth” — meaning that they cannot send large amounts of information quickly.
+- Infrared signals are "low bandwidth" -- meaning that they cannot send large amounts of information quickly.
 As a result, they are good for turning the TV off or on, but forget about streaming audio or video.

 Radio frequency remote controlRadio frequency remotes also use light waves to send signals, but they use higher frequency microwaves, which gives them certain advantages.
 Chief among these are the ability to travel through walls, longer range, and wider bandwidth.
 Although much less common than infrared remotes, radio frequency remote controls have become more popular recently as they have become more affordable.
 For example, both the Sony Playstation 3 and the Nintendo Wii use radio frequency (Bluetooth) remote controls.
 RedEye and RedEye Pro systems use both infrared (IR) and radio frequency (RF) signals.
 The RedEye sends out IR signals to control your home theater equipment.
 However, in order to overcome the limitations of IR, it communicates with your iOS device using RF signals — specifically, a Wi-Fi network.
 This combination of IR and RF gives you the best of both worlds: compatibility with a wide array of equipment over IR, and the ability to control your equipment from any room in your house over RF.
 The RedEye mini functions using only infrared (IR) signals and offers a range of up to about 30 feet, depending on the sensitivity of the equipment you are controlling.

 Contact ClosureA contact is basically electronics jargon for a switch.
 When a contact is closed, the switch is on (current is flowing).
 When it is open, it is off (current stops).
 The light switch, the most familiar of control devices, is a simple contact closure apparatus.
 RedEye Pro provides two types of contact closure.
 One type is the contact closure sensor – a device which determines when a switch is flipped.
 For example, this could be tied to a garage door opener, a magnetic strike plate, or something more sophisticated such as a light or humidity sensor.
 The other type is a contact closure relay – a switch that turns on or off another piece of equipment, such as a pump or a sprinkler system.

 Serial (RS-232) controlRedEye Pro is able to interface with devices that use serial communications, specifically the RS-232 standard.
 RS-232 has been around since the 1960ʼs, when it was developed for the telecommunications industry and used primarily in modems.
 It generally provides “point-to-point” communication – i.e., a direct connection between two devices.
 From a control perspective, RS-232 control provides two distinct advantages: